rodrigore/ColorDev/README.md

 You can install the extension from the [URL of the webstore](https://chrome.google.com/webstore/detail/color-dev/kjccccpbheobmffklpejpgjapcbnlkng)

-Another option, is install locally,downloading the zip file and loading in the chrome.
+Another option, is install locally,downloading the zip file and loading in Chrome.

 ## How it  Works?